-Orban ally admits he was at Brussels lockdown 'sex party'
+Orbán ally admits he was at Brussels lockdown 'sex party'

 By Eszter Zalan

-A prominent politician with Hungary's ruling party, Fidesz, and a close ally of prime minister Viktor Orban, on Tuesday (1 December) admitted that he participated at a lockdown party in central Brussels which broke Covid-19 measures.
+A prominent politician with Hungary's ruling party, Fidesz, and a close ally of prime minister Viktor Orbán, on Tuesday (1 December) admitted that he participated at a lockdown party in central Brussels which broke Covid-19 measures.

 Jozsef Szajer, who resigned as MEP on Sunday citing the "increasing mental strain" of the job, was caught on Friday night at a house party at which Belgian media reported police found 25 men, some of them naked, including an MEP and a number of diplomats.